 1. What are we trying to accomplish?

 Before making any attempts to improve, it is important to define exactly what it is that you aim to achieve – this is done by constructing an Aim Statement.
 It might sound obvious, but setting a clear aim ensures that everyone is pulling in the same direction and that effort is directed at the right problem.
 As a minimum, an aim statement should be time-specific and measurable.
-You can read more about constructing a good aim statement here.
+Read more about constructing a good aim statement.

 2. How will we know that a change is an improvement?

 Without measurement it is impossible to know whether things have improved.
 Setting appropriate quantitative measures allows you to determine if a specific change actually leads to an improvement.
-Measures come in 3 principle types; Outcome, Process and Balancing – you can read more about them here.
+Measures come in 3 principle types; Outcome, Process and Balancing.
+Read more about the different types of improvement measures.